 It’s not uncommon for any type of credit or debit card to experience some disrepair.
 This is, after all, one of the reasons payment methods come with expiration dates.
 But, if your chip card happens to fall apart before its replacement is due to arrive, you should call your issuer to send a new one right away.

 “In the rare instance this occurs, customers can contact us by calling the number on the back of their card,” a spokesperson for Chase said in an email.

 “Our top recommendation is for the cardholder to call us and request a new card,” a spokesperson for Wells Fargo said in an email.
 “When their replacement card comes, it will have a different expiration date and CVV… so cardholders will need to update any recurring payments they have on that card.”

 If you don’t update the information on bills set to auto-pay for recurring charges, like a monthly gym membership, you could miss a payment and ultimately hurt your credit score.
 (You can go here to learn more about what to do once you get a replacement card.)
-You can see how missed payments are affecting your credit by viewing your two free credit scores, updated each month, on Credit.com.
+You can see how missed payments are affecting your credit by viewing your two free credit scores, updated every 14 days, on Credit.com.

 A Security Issue?